YasserElj/WeatherDiscordBot/README.md

 # WeatherDiscordBoth

-A discord bot that sends the weather
+A discord bot that sends the weather by city name

 It uses the openweathermap weather API